EliteMasterEric/jsonpath/README.md

 trace(JSONPath.query(query, data))
 ```

+## Bonus Functionality

+Several features of the parser are not compliant with the specification.
+This functionality can be enabled by using the `jsonpath_bonus` compilation flag.

+- The `indexOf(array, value)` function returns the position if the given array contains the given value, `-1` if it does not, or Nothing if the input is not a valid array.

 ## Licensing

 JSONPath is made available under an open source MIT License.
 You can read more at [LICENSE](LICENSE.md).